 Just take Luc Besson for a wonderful story-teller with remarkable imagination who can come up with plots so tasty that they demand sequels or can even, as in the case of Nikita, be remade three times (once by Hollywood and twice for TV) without losing any charm.
 Most of the time he's just out to entertain, but he can also throw in a striking thought.

-Tell yourself Lucy is fun purely because of Scarlett Johannson (really?), the stylish action or the cracking pace.
+Tell yourself Lucy is fun purely because of Scarlett Johannson (is she that special?), the stylish action or the cracking pace.
 Just don't say anything too good about Luc Besson.
 Not in certain circles, anyway.

 Speculative fiction is an intriguing tag for a bundle of genres.
 It seems to cover sci-fi, fantasy, horror, superhero tales, both dystopian and utopian futurism, magical realism and perhaps the oddest of the bunch, alternate history.
 Any story based on a “what if” premise can join the club, apparently, though someone suggests “WTF” stories qualify as well.
 A few want to make getting in a bit harder: Margaret Atwood, for one, has said the genre is sci-fi “about things that could really happen”.